AV-Lab/av.github.io/index.md

 <div class="left-column">
   <p class="sum">
   <img src="/assets/img/logo.png" width="90px" class="logo"/>
-    At <a href="https://ku.ac.ae">Khalifa University's</a> Autonomous Vehicle Lab (AV-Lab), we're dedicated to pioneering research on autonomous vehicle technology, focusing on the safe operation, seamless integration into smart urban ecosystems, and the alignment of the AI systems with passenger needs.
+    Our research at <a href="https://ku.ac.ae">Khalifa University's</a> Autonomous Vehicle Lab (AV-Lab) focuses on advancing autonomous vehicle technology with an emphasis on safe operation, seamless integration into smart urban ecosystems, and aligning AI systems with passenger needs.
   </p>
   <div class="questions">
-  <p>Our research revolves around the following questions:</p>
+  <p>Our key research questions include:</p>
   <ul>
     <li>What strategies can be adopted to guarantee safety within the vital components of the autonomous vehicle's decision-making process?</li>
     <li>How can multi-agent autonomous vehicles effectively share sensory data and decision-making information, along with inherent uncertainties, by utilizing Vehicle-to-Everything (V2X) technology?</li>